njradford/my-dear-watson/README.md

    + Place "watson.sh" and "crouton" inside the Downloads folder of your Chromebook.

-   + Enter crosh with with the "CTRL+ALT+T" shortcut and enter shell by typing "shell"
+   + Enter crosh with the "CTRL+ALT+T" shortcut and enter shell by typing "shell"

    + Naviate to Downloads with "cd ~/Downloads"